flee598/starter-hugo-academic/content/post/sciComm_stuff/index.md

 ---
-title: Non-academic articles I have written and media coverage of my research.
+title: Non-academic articles and media coverage of my research.
-subtitle:
+subtitle: ""

 # Summary for listings and search engines
-summary:
+summary: ""

 # Link this post with a project
 projects: []